Need Professional Help?

 Live Forecast

 When Live Forecast is on, the Profit & Loss table will show a blend of past accounting data and future projections.
-The past accounting data will come from the Dashboard, and does require you to have either directly added accounting data, or to be connected to an accounting solution
+The past accounting data will come from the Dashboard and requires you to either directly add accounting data or connect it to an accounting solution

 Editing the Profit and Loss

-In LivePlan, you can't edit the Profit and Loss directly—instead, you'd edit the individual forecast entries that calculate into the P&L. Click on the Forecast tab of LivePlan, and then navigate to the page of entries you need to edit.
+In LivePlan, you can't adjust the numbers in the Profit and Loss directly.
+Instead, you'd edit the individual forecast entries that calculate into the P&L. Click on the Forecast tab of LivePlan and then navigate to the page of entries you need to edit.
 You can click on any entry to update its contents.

 Where is EBITDA in the LivePlan forecast?